Key Contacts: SENCo: Nicola Wilby

 Students who have a documented SEND need will be added to the SEND register.
 This allows the SENCo to monitor those students more closely and to target additional intervention, where appropriate, in order to support progress.

 If a student continues to make little or no progress over a period of time, the SENCo will seek advice from outside agencies such as Speech and Language Therapists or the Educational Psychologist.
-In this case, the student and their parents will be consulted in a meeting and asked to give written consent for
+In this case, the student and their parents will be consulted in a meeting and asked to give written consent for external agencies to work with their child.
+The external agencies and school will then work together to devise the best ways to support the student.
+Individual interventions will be planned to support progress.

 What is an Education, Health and care plan?

 In a minority of cases, where the student continues to make little or no progress, or is found to have a specific educational need, then the school and/or parents can request a Multi-Disciplinary Assessment.
 This is where professionals come together from a variety of agencies and discuss current support and progress of the student.
+This may then move towards an assessment for an Education, Health and Care Plan (EHCP).

 The Education, Health and Care (EHC) plan puts parents, children, young people and families at the very centre of the assessment and planning process, to make sure that all views are not only heard but also understood.
 It is a statutory recognition that a student needs specific support in their learning.
-The EHCP is for students who have special educational needs and disabilities and where an assessment of education, health and social care needs has been agreed by a multi-agency group of professionals.
+The EHCP is for students who have special educational needs and disabilities and where an assessment of education, health and social care needs has been agreed by a multi agency group of professionals.

 The School’s contribution to the Local Authority’s Local Offer can be found on Suffolk County Council’s Website.